Rock and Roll Camp for Girls: Other programs

-Many Girls Rock Camps offer programs other than a summer camp, but with the same ideology.
+Many Girls Rock Camps offer programs other than a summer camp, but with the same idea.
 Programs that are offered by some Girls Rock Camps include but are not limited to: Ladies Rock Camps, after school programs, and special events.
 Ladies Rock Camp (or in some places Women's Rock Camp) is usually a 2-3 day program where adult women are exposed to similar workshops and musical instrument instruction that girls receive during summer camp.

-After school programs differ depending on the location, but range from totally music driven programming to community and school focused programs.
+After school programs differ depending on the location, but range from strictly music driven programming to community and school focused programs.
 Many Girls Rock Camps offer special events during the year ranging from movie nights to concerts.

-Queer Rock Camp in Olympia, Washington, is a week long summer camp program for queer youth ages 12–21 that was inspired by the Rock n Roll Camp for Girls program.
-Like Girls Rock Camps, they seek to empower queer youth through music, creativity, expression, and workshops that aim to foster those goals.
+Queer Rock Camp Olympia was founded in 2011 in Olympia, Washington, and was a week long summer camp program for queer youth ages 12–21 that was inspired by the Rock n Roll Camp for Girls program.
+Like Girls Rock Camps, they sought to empower queer youth through music, creativity, expression, and workshops that aim to foster those goals.
+The camp reorganized as the Queer and Trans Youth Music Project before offering its last session in 2019.
+Queer Rock Camp Pdx was founded in Portland, Oregon in 2015 and partners with local organizations Rock and Roll Camp for Girls and the Sexual & Gender Minority Youth Resource Center to offer a free week-long summer camp of intergenerational music, arts and empowerment-based programming for youth ages 12-23.